killy10o10/next-commerce/README.md

 ## TODO

-> - [ ] make user unable to update store if store name remains unchaged
+- [x] make user unable to update store if store name remains unchaged
+- [x] Add Hubtel's payment API for transactions on the app